 Pinnacle Peak Park, for example, spans 150 acres of quintessential Sonoran Desert where visitors can spend a true day in the outdoors.
 Pack a picnic, too, as the park offers multiple spaces to enjoy a lunch.
 Another lesser known option for outdoor adventures is the McDowell Sonoran Preserve, a 30,580 acre conservancy that offers 215 miles of trails.
 The conservancy also offers guided hikes and educational opportunities.

-The park includes model railroads and a railroad museum, as well as spacious playgrounds for kids to burn off their afternoon energy.
-Though entrance to the park itself is free, the park also offers rides on the Paradise & Pacific Railroad or the Charros Carousel for just $2 each.
+Though the park's railroad museum is closed for the time being, there's still plenty to do for kids.
+Ride the Paradise & Pacific Railroad or the Charros Carousel for just $2 each, then grab treats at Snack Stop Caboose.
 Amid the train tracks, the park also has different types of train cars on display, like the Pullman Car or a Boxcar, along with a quaint western town themed portion of the park.

 Street art comes to life at Roosevelt Row, located in downtown Phoenix.
 This walkable art district is home to colorful murals and award-winning galleries, each enhancing Phoenix’s street art identity.
 Along the way, you’ll discover local restaurants and popular boutiques, each with their own unique flare.